diegojromerolopez/djbdd/README.md

 to implement some reduction method on the vertex table :)

 ### Why don't you use dynamic variable ordering when creating the BDD? ###
-I prefer buidling the BDD "as is" and relying in the developper using some variable reordering algorightm, like Variable Sifting, implemented in this package.
+I prefer building the BDD "as is" and relying in the developer using some variable reordering algorithm, like Variable Sifting, implemented in this package.

 ### Your code is inefficient/wrong/could be improved ###